-When disconnecting the CMA left-side connectors, be sure to use your arm to support the CMA so that it does not hang down under its own weight and stress the right-side connectors; otherwise, the CMA might be damaged.
-You must continue to support the CMA until you have reconnected both of the left-side connectors.
+When disconnecting the CMA left-side connectors, be sure to use your arm to support the CMA so that it does not hang down under its own weight and stress the right-side connectors; otherwise, the CMA might get damaged.
+You must continue to support the CMA until you have reconnected both left-side connectors.